niaid/dsb/README.md

 for normalizing and denoising protein expression data from CITE-seq.
 The dsb package was developed in [John Tsang’s Lab at the NIH-NIAID](https://www.niaid.nih.gov/research/john-tsang-phd) by Matt Mulè, Andrew Martins and John Tsang.
+If you use dsb or find the noise modeling results in our paper useful in your research please consider citing the preprint below.

 [our biorxiv
 preprint](https://www.biorxiv.org/content/10.1101/2020.02.24.963603v1.full.pdf)